AndreaFalanti/popnas/README.md

 to install the exact versions of CUDA and CUDNN for Tensorflow 2.7 (see https://www.tensorflow.org/install/source#linux).

 ## Build Docker container
-In _docker_ folder it's provided a dockerfile to extend an official Tensorflow container with project required pip packages and mount POPNAS source code.
+In the _docker_ folder, it is provided a dockerfile to extend an official Tensorflow container with pip packages required by the project and finally mounting POPNAS source code.

 To build the image, open the terminal into the root folder and execute this command:
 ```
 docker build -f docker/Dockerfile -t andreafalanti/popnas:tf2.7.3 .
 ```

-POPNASv2 can then be launched with command (set arguments as you like):
+POPNASv3 can then be launched with command (set arguments as you like):
 ```
 docker run -it --name popnas andreafalanti/popnas:tf2.7.3 python run.py -j configs/run_debug.json
 ```